 A portal with a user login also allows you to customize the user experience for different HCP roles, providing customized service to general practitioners, specialists, nurses, retail pharmacists, institutional pharmacists, office staff, and other healthcare professionals.

 MedInfo portal investment can seem like a low-priority investment.
 As long as you have the required info on a landing page, what’s the benefit of devoting precious time and resources to building a complex portal?

-We’ve partnered with pharmaceutical companies to build effective MedInfo and HCP portals since our foundation in 2007.
+We’ve partnered with pharmaceutical companies to build effective MedInfo portals since our foundation in 2007.
 Throughout that history, we’ve facilitated hundreds of discussions with HCPs about their needs and preferences, and navigated the complex regulatory and legal environments our clients operate in.

-We’ve watched as our partners have experienced greater efficiency and improved team collaboration, reduced operational costs, and driven value for HCPs—and themselves.
+Our partners have experienced greater efficiency and improved team collaboration, reduced operational costs, and driven value for HCPs—and themselves.
 Whether you’re improving an existing portal or building from scratch, these benefits are available for your organization when you invest in UX and content strategy for your MedInfo portals.

 Send us a postcard, drop us a line

 Interested in working with us?

 We scope projects and build teams to meet your organization's unique design and development needs.
 Tell us about your project today to start the conversation.